My History with UNIX and Linux

 UNIX System V Release 4 (SVR4) for home

-Eric S. Raymond (ESR) used to maintain the 386 UNIX on clone hardware buyer's FAQ.
+Eric S. Raymond (ESR) used to maintain the "386 UNIX on clone hardware Buyers FAQ", which is now named UNIX Hardware Buyer's HOWTO.
 ESR also authored the JargonFile (hacker terminology), and became famous later as an Open Source theorist and advocate, when he wrote his essay on The Cathedral and The Bazaar, and its followups, and then theHalloween Documents.

 I started looking for such vendors, and comparing their products, inan attempt to find what would be suitable for me.